Quantitative Schauder estimates for hypoelliptic equations: Preliminaries

 Hölder spaces can also be characterised in terms of Campanato spaces.
 These have been introduced by Campanato himself \cite{Camp, Camp1, Camp2} in the elliptic context.
 We adapt his notion to the kinetic setting. \begin{definition}[Higher order Campanato spaces] Let $\Omega \subset \R^{1+2d}$ be an open subset.
 For $1 \leq p \leq \infty, ~ \lambda \geq 0, ~ k \geq 0$ we define the Campanato space $\mathcal L^{p, \lambda}_k\big(\Omega\big)$ as

 where $\mathcal P_k$ is the space of polynomials of kinetic degree less or equal $k$.
 We endow it with the seminorm

 and the norm

 \end{definition} \begin{remark} \begin{enumerate}[i.] \item We observe that for the local case $k \in \N$, whereas in the non-local case $k \in \N + 2s\N$. \item Campanato's spaces are most commonly known for $k = 0$.
 Such spaces have been used for Schauder estimates in the elliptic context \cite{GiaquintaMartinazzi}.
 To gain higher Hölder continuity ($k \geq 1$) the equation was just differentiated.
 This would not work as easily for our equations.
-Note that a method inspired from Campanato's approach with $k=0$ has been developed for partial Schauder estimates in the kinetic setting in \cite{dong-yas}.
-However, we have not seen any Schauder estimates that use the higher order Campanato spaces directly, neither in the elliptic nor the parabolic case, and certainly not in the hypoelliptic case. \end{enumerate} \end{remark} The next subsection states a characterisation of Hölder continuity in terms of Campanato's norms.
+A method inspired from Campanato's approach with $k=0$ has been developed for partial Schauder estimates in the kinetic setting in \cite{dong-yas}, however without establishing Hölder continuity in time.
+Even if the use of the higher-order Campanato spaces are a natural step if the equation cannot be differentiated easily, we are unaware of literature that employs these spaces to derive higher-order Schauder estimates. \end{enumerate} \end{remark} The next subsection states a characterisation of Hölder continuity in terms of Campanato's norms.